Share with a friend today!

 Calla lilies, irises and pink anemones appear in the painting Lilies in the the Sun and Wind by Kathleen Karlsen.
 The profusion of colorful flowers makes this a great image for a living room, dining room or kitchen.
 Find gifts with this image: Lilies in the Sun and Wind Fine Art Prints.

 This article includes the history, meaning and mythology surrounding the unique and beautiful calla lily.
-Covers the origin of the calla lily name, calla lily flower meaning in various cultures, calla lily flower meaning by color, and the modern meanings associated with calla lilies in art and life.
+Covers the origin of the calla lily name, calla lily symbolism in various cultures, calla lily flower colors, and the modern meanings associated with calla lilies in art and life.